 Calle de Cervantes, 10, 28014 Madrid, Spain

 Obviously most of the books that you find in Spain are written in the Spanish language (a no brainer, I know) but you can find lots of English ones too.
-Libros is a chain bookstore, much like Barnes & Noble back in the USA, and they always have a...
+I was looking through this store and spotted one of my favorite books there.
+I'm not talking...

 Plaza Mayor, Madrid, Spain